Cathedral of the Blessed Sacrament (Sacramento, California): History

-Recent renovation
+Renovation

 The architectural style of the church is Italian Renaissance on the exterior and Victorian on the interior.
 The church has been updated for modern use, but designers tried to keep the church in the original style.
 Over the years, with repairs, changes in color schemes and changes to the liturgy, the church lost its stylistic unity.

 From August 2003 until November 2005, the cathedral closed for extensive remodeling to unify the church's décor from the numerous renovations throughout the years.
 In this renovation were significant additions including a Eucharistic chapel, two side chapels, and a large crucifix below the domed crossing.
 But the largest change was the re-opening of the dome, which was closed in the 1930s for acoustic reasons.
 The Eucharistic chapel (or Blessed Sacrament Chapel) pays an architectural homage to the chancel screens of medieval churches.
 It allows for the tabernacle to remain in plain view of the congregation and be in line with the high altar while also allowing for a private devotional space outside of the celebration of the Mass.
 The words of the Eucharistic hymn Pange Lingua Gloriosi are inscribed in gold lettering on the screen.

 Every part of the cathedral was updated in the restoration ranging from expanded pews to better lighting with decorative painting on the interior walls and ceiling.
 The massive stained glass windows in the building were cleaned and releaded.
 The church includes a new bishop's cathedra (episcopal chair) and ambo of mahogany.

 Above the altar hangs a 13 ft crucifix with a crown overhead that is 14 ft in diameter.
 Combined they weigh almost 2000 lb and are held in place with aircraft cables.